ivan-osipov/ivan-osipov/README.md

 #### ⌨ As an employee:

-I'm working for [ARRIVAL](http://arrival.com/) on Tech Lead postion.
-We are creating radically new way of elictric vehicle design 🔩 to support the new era of robofacturing.
-I have a lot of responsibilities there from code writing & integrations with other teams to architecture design and team leading.
+I'm working for yet another british startup as Engineering Manager & Tech Lead.
+We create a cutting-edge solution to find insights in your business and manage it autonomously.

 #### ⚙ As a technology lover:

 I'm exited about:
+- Software Engineering
 - Data Science
 - Genetic Algorithms
 - Quantum Computing
+- Large Language Models

 #### 💰 As an investor: